manoranjan18/DevOps-journey/README.md

  These are the people who taught me what is devops and what is DevOps as an career

- These three people have seperate kond of roadmap and seperate kind of teaching as well .so if also want to start your journey in devops as an career means you can follow any one of them or you can choose who ever you want because there are plenty of people plenty of choices and plenty of resources
+ These three people have seperate kind of roadmap and seperate kind of teaching as well .so if also want to start your journey in devops as an career means you can follow any one of them or you can choose who ever you want because there are plenty of people plenty of choices and plenty of resources

 I have followed "kubesimplify Roadmap2022"&"Kunal kushwaha's devops playlist"

-The main thing I have learnt from following the road map is that eventhough you have watched their videos and the hands onalso you will not be satisfied and you cannot movng forward with the same speed and with the same energy as you have started your journey
+The main thing I have learnt from following the road map is that; eventhough you have watched their videos and done the  hands on also you will not be satisfied and you cannot movng forward with the same speed and with the same energy as you have started your journey

 In My point of view "The knowledge you're giving out should be greater then knowledge you're consuming"